Antix-Development/WebPlus/README.md

 Once you are happy with your app, remove the line in app.js that reads `wp.enableHotReload(true);` to disable hot reloading.

 Replace the "icon.ico" with your own icon, and then you're ready to commence distribution.

+*NOTE:* the "webplus.js" file in the app folder contains the WebPlus engine code and you don;to need to modify it.

 <br>